noshbar/project-GRR/README.md

 This is focussed on a "personal server" kind of scenario so far, but nothing should stop you from running it on a website that supports SQLite and cURL usage.

+So install a webserver with PHP 5 and SQLite support, put all the files in a folder e.g., /var/www/arsse, and open a browser to e.g., http://localhost/arsse/index.html

-1. Have a cron job run update.php every oooh, 30 minutes or so?
+To actually perform updates of content, have a cron job run update.php every oooh, 30 minutes or so?
 Or make it a link that you call on your webserver.
 It's just important that this script runs as often as your favourite websites update their feeds.
-2. Open index.html in a browser and away you go!

 #Technologies used: